endurancerc/25ServoController/README.md

 ---------------------------------------------------------------------------------------------------------------

 Build your own 25 Servo Controller!
-Once you have flashed the bootloader firmware to your device you can upload device firmware using the PICDEM tool.
-This firmware is for the 25 Servo Controller.
+Once you have your circuit you must flash the bootloader firmware to your device.
+Upload device firmware using the PICDEM tool.

 The commercial version can be found here:

 [http://www.endurance-rc.com/controllers.php#tfservo](http://www.endurance-rc.com/controllers.php#tfservo)